 NOTE: If you participate in priority registration you will have five (5) business days from the first point of enrollment to pay all fees generated as of that day or you may be dropped from all classes and wait lists.
-If you sign up for a payment plan (FACTs/e-cashier) you will not be dropped from your classes.
+If you sign up for a payment plan (Nelnet) you will not be dropped from your classes.